Shamsuddin Firuz Shah

-Shamsuddin Firuz Shah (شمس الدين فيروز شاه, শামসুদ্দীন ফিরুজ শাহ, Shams Ad-Dīn Firūz Shāh) (reigned: 1301–1322) was the independent ruler of the Lakhnauti Kingdom.
+Shamsuddin Firuz Shah (شمس الدين فيروز شاه, শামসুদ্দীন ফিরুজ শাহ, Shams Ad-Dīn Firūz Shāh; reigned: 1301–1322) was the independent ruler of the Lakhnauti Kingdom.
 He ascended the throne with the title of Al-Sultan Al-Azam Shams Al-Duniya wa Al-Din Abu Al-Muzaffar Firuz Shah Al-Sultan and invoked the name of the Abbaside Caliph Mustasim Billah in his coins.

 Origin

 His origin and identity is uncertain.
 He was once thought, based on the writings of Ibn Battuta, to be the son of Bughra Khan and the grandson of Sultan Ghiyasuddin Balban.
 This belief was challenged in the 1940s by scholars who showed Ibn Batuta to be unreliable regarding this part of the history of Bengal.
-They furthermore observed, on a close examination of his coins, that Firuz called himself only "Sultan", not "Sultan bin Sultan" or "Sultan bin Sultan bin Sultan" as would have been customary if he were a descendant of Balbani.
+They furthermore observed, on a close examination of his coins, that Firuz called himself only "Sultan", not "Sultan bin Sultan" or "Sultan bin Sultan bin Sultan" as would have been customary if he were a descendant of Balban.
 KR Qanungo postulated that Firuz was one of the two Firuzes left by Sultan Ghiyasuddin Balban to assist his son Bughra Khan, who was appointed to the governorship of Lakhnauti.
 Historian Abdul Karim, writing in 1958, endorsed that view and concluded based on original and contemporary authorities that Firuz came from Delhi and was appointed secretary to Bughra Khan.
 Md.
 Akhtaruzzaman concurs that Firuz was "most probably one of the principal bureaucrats in Bughra Khan's administration."

 Of the two Firuzes who were advisors of Bughra Khan, Firuz Iitigin, the ruler of Bihar, was more competent.
 Probably Firuz Iitigin, one of the two Firuzes, after the death of Rukunuddin Kaikaus or displacing him forcibly, came to the throne of Lakhnauti in 1301 CE with the title of Sultan Shamsuddin Firuz Shah.
 On his accession to the throne, Sultan Shamsuddin Firuz Shah entrusted the governorship of Bihar to Tajuddin Hatim Khan, one of his sons.